Thermal Imaging Camera: Lending Scheme

 Initial trial for Area East communities in South Somerset - Winter 2021/22

 Details of the Scheme:

-We have two thermal imaging camera's available for use by our communities on a free lending-basis.
-These easy to use cameras connect directly to your smartphone or tablet (either Android or Apple) and will provide you with a thermal image of your home.
+We have two thermal imaging camera's available for use by our Area East communities on a free lending-basis.
+These easy to use camera units connect directly to your smartphone or tablet (either Android or Apple) and will provide you with a thermal image of your home or building.
 The image can then be used to interrogate and identify potential improvements, such as requirements for insulation and draught proofing within your home to improve your energy efficiency, as well as to reduce heat loss and fuel bills.

-If you would like to book one of our cameras, please contact us here.
+If you live in Area East and would like to book one of our cameras, please contact us here.

 What to do:

 Once confirmed, we will provide you with the appropriate camera unit, along with a how to use guidance sheet.
 This will include links to CSE's free home energy advice service offering further guidance after you've used the camera.

 The scheme will be administered through the Bruton and Cary Retrofit Scheme.

 Why use one?
 Carbon emissions and climate change implications: